Part of our build your own financial plan series

 How much do I need in my emergency fund?

 Set mini-goals.
-Start by saving $1,000.
+Start by aiming to save $1,000.
 Don’t get hung up on the big number; the important thing is to just get started.
-Then add to your new nest egg until you have one month of expenses.
+Then continue to add until you have one month of expenses.

 Your end goal is to set aside three to six months of your expenses.
-Use an emergency fund calculator to estimate how much that will be for you.
+Use our emergency fund calculator below to estimate how much that will be for you.
 You may want to save more than six months’ worth if you’re the sole breadwinner or have an unpredictable income.

 Where should I put the money?

 Look for a high yield savings account with minimum balance requirements.
+(Though high yield isn’t as high these days.)
 You can compare online bank savings and money market rates.

-Unless you have a zero balance on your credit cards, it’s best not to “finance” your emergency by adding to your debt.
+Unless you have a zero balance on your credit cards, it may not be best not to “finance” your emergency by adding to your debt.
 (And even if you have a zero balance, read a card’s fine print before you go this route to cover an emergency.)

 If you take out a loan, you’ll likely pay interest, fees, and maybe even penalties, which is a drain on your money.